NVIDIA/MatX/README.md

 * :arrow_up_down: IO capabilities for reading/writing files

 # Requirements
 MatX is using bleeding edge features in the CUDA compilers and libraries.
-For this reason, a minimum of CUDA 11.4 and g++9 is required currently.
+For this reason, a minimum of CUDA 11.2 and g++9 is required currently.
+A recent version of libcuda++ is required if not on CUDA toolkit 11.5 or higher.
+The build script will attempt to fetch this if not provided locally.

 # Documentation
 Documentation for MatX can be built locally as shown below.
 Hosted site coming soon.